dmorrill10/dmorrill10.github.io/index.md

 ## Currently

-Studying at The University of Alberta.
-Began a Ph.D. program in January 2016 and completed a M.Sc degree in April 2016, also at The University of Alberta.
-Research interests include learning in games, game theory, deep learning, and online learning.
+Ph.D student at The University of Alberta.
+Research interests include algorithmic game theory, online learning, reinforcement learning, and deep learning.
+In particular, scaling techniques for solving and playing imperfect information games to human-scale games.

 ## Education